integrativemodeling/npctransport/README.md

 A detailed *User's Manual* in PDF format and a *Tutorial* in Jupyter Notebook format are available in this folder.

-## Utility scripts
+## `Scripts/`

-Utility scripts used for initiating and analyzing the simulation are in `Scripts/` (see tutorial for details on how and when to use key scripts).
+Utility scripts used for initiating and analyzing the simulation.
+See tutorial for details on how and when to use key scripts.

-## Model of Nuclear Pore Complex Scaffold
+## `Models/NPC2018/`

-Kim et al. 2018 model of the NPC scaffold used in this work is in `Models/NPC2018/`
+Kim et al. 2018 model of the NPC scaffold used in this work

-## In situ Cryo-electron Tomography map of central channel
+## `Data/CryoET/`

-In situ cryoET map of the NPC's central channel for this paper is in the `Data/CryoET/`
+In situ cryo-electron tomography (cryoET) map of the NPC's central channel used for validation of simulated NPC morphology

 ## Reference